openmobilehub/android-omh-storage/README.md

 ---

 **Android OMH Storage** streamlines the integration of various cloud storage providers into your Android application by offering a unified API for different storage providers.
-It supports both Google Mobile Services (GMS) and non-GMS configurations, making it easy to incorporate Google Drive, OneDrive, Dropbox, and other supported third-party storage providers.
+It supports both Google Mobile Services (GMS) and non-GMS configurations, making it easy to incorporate Google Drive, OneDrive and Dropbox storage providers.

 ## Features